MIG Welding Helmet Review

 Helmet Weight And Comfort

-If you're planning on welding for hours at a time, helmet weight should be a factor in your buying decision.
 All welding helmets have an adjustable inner headband that allow you to make headgear adjustments, and most will have a cushion for your forehead as well.
+If you're planning on welding for hours at a time, how much a helmet weighs should be a factor in your buying decision.

 The overhead welding position brings the potential of hot slag going through the helmet and onto the user.
 This is not much of a concern for the classic car hobbyist, as most of our welding will be in the horizontal position.
 Of course, wearing a welders cap under your helmet will help prevent stray sparks from reaching your skin.